Glossary

 Principal applicant

-The main person we assess against the criteria for a Resident Visa.
+The main person we assess against the requirements for a resident visa.

 Protected person